Outdoor Learning and Play

 Develops Language Skills

-Children will begin to learn new vocabulary through constructive play.
-When engaged in social interactions complexity of vocabulary increases and children learn how to respond in appropriate ways.
+A child will begin to learn new vocabulary through fun constructive play.
+When engaged in social interactions, complexity of vocabulary increases and children determine how to respond in appropriate ways.

-Adding clipboards, paper and pencils to a construction area allows children to draw and write about their ideas.
+Adding clipboards, paper and drawing tools to a construction area allows kids to draw and write about their ideas.

 Children can video each other and if a copy of the recording is made, peers can listen to advice on ‘How to make a police station’.